steph-xue/airbnb-experiences/README.md

 Several enhancements are planned to extend the functionality of the application:
 - Working search and filtering by location, price, or category
 - A functional booking flow for reserving a spot in an experience
-- Fetching experience data from an API instead of a static local file
+- Fetching experience data from an API instead of a local data file
 - A live hosted demo to allow users to try the application without a local setup